boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

 Quick start
 -----------

-The ``examples/`` directory contains some test cases for a variety of fluid models.
-The ones starting ``test-`` are short tests, which often just run a part of the code rather than a complete simulation.
+The ``examples/`` directory contains some example physics models for a variety of fluid models.
+There are also some under ``tests/integrated/``, which often just run a part of the code rather than a complete simulation.
 The simplest example to start with is ``examples/conduction/``.
 This solves a single equation for a 3D scalar field :math:`T`:

 .. math::